maza-project/mazacoin-qt/CONTRIBUTING.md

-Contributing to Bitcoin ABC
+Contributing to Maza
 ===========================

-The Bitcoin ABC project welcomes contributors!
+The Maza project welcomes contributors!

-To contribute, sign up at: https://reviews.bitcoinabc.org/

 Copyright
 ---------